Demi Lovato Is No Longer A ‘Nightmare’ After Five Years Of Sobriety

-For her fans, Demi Lovato has been a tremendous inspiration, but serving as a symbol of strength and hope has come at a cost for Lovato, whose hit “Skyscraper” spoke to millions of fans about the need for perseverance in the face of adversity.
+For her fans, Demi Lovato has been a tremendous inspiration, but serving as a symbol of strength and hope has come at a cost for Lovato, whose hit, “Skyscraper,” spoke to millions of fans about the need for perseverance in the face of adversity.
 That song, like everything else about Demi that has inspired her fans, was the result of her own struggles with substance abuse and addiction, but, today, Lovato proudly announces she has been sober for five years.
 In speaking about her road to recovery, Demi talks candidly about her struggle with mental illness as well as addiction and how she overcame it all to be become the cultural icon admired by millions.

 Demi Lovato Went From Child Star To Drug Addict